5 Tips to get an Affordable Divorce with Children without Breaking the Bank on Your Attorney in California!

 #3 – Follow Your Attorney’s Legal Advice

 You were married for 3 years, but in a relationship with your spouse for 13 years.
 Your attorney tells you about the legal presumption that you should only receive spousal support for half the length of the marriage, and advises you that you should accept a settlement proposal with a termination date for spousal support in 2 years.
 You blanch at the suggestion that your 13 year long relationship doesn’t mean anything and feel like your attorney is not even on your side.
 You feel like you are entitled to receive spousal support as though this were a long-term marriage because you were together for 13 years!

 Why did you hire an attorney if you don’t want their legal advice?
 If your attorney is advising you on a legal issue and you choose not to take their advice, you are likely setting yourself up to spend a whole lot more money on your divorce.

-When I advise my client not to litigate a particular issue, it is almost always because the law or the facts are not on their side and I do not believe they have a high probability of succeeding on the issue in court.
-This does not only cost more money, it can slow down your case, making your divorce last longer than necessary.
+When I advise my clients not to litigate a particular issue, it is almost always because the law or the facts are not on their side and I do not believe they have a high probability of succeeding on the issue in court.
+This not only costs more money, it can slow down your case, making your divorce last longer than necessary.

 Litigating a losing argument is just throwing good money after bad.

 Everyone has a litigation budget, to a greater or lesser degree.
 Understanding that your budget is not infinite and artfully choosing which issues to put time and effort towards are key to successfully completing a divorce within that budget.

 If you have $3,000 to spend on a divorce attorney, but you want to litigate the date of separation, improper court venue, breach of fiduciary duties, relocate with the minor child, and divide a community business; you need a “come to Jesus” meeting with your attorney about your unrealistic litigation expectations.